-As the name suggests, this backtester uses the vectorized approach in order to do incredibly fast computations.
-It even goes a step further and uses Numba under the hood, which is a JIT compiler that improves the speed of Python in general and Numpy in particular.
+As the name suggests, this backtester uses the vectorized approach to do incredibly fast computations.
+It even goes a step further and uses Numba under the hood, a JIT compiler that improves the speed of Python in general and Numpy in particular.

 The main drawback of this library is that its syntax is pretty opinionated and has a steep learning curve.
-You’ll be able to easily follow the tutorials, but you’ll initially have a harder time implementing your strategy.
+You’ll be able to follow the tutorials easily, but you’ll initially have a harder time implementing your strategy.

 As you might have guessed, creating a backtester is not mutually exclusive to using an existing one.
 Creating your own engine will greatly benefit you in terms of programming skills and overall understanding of the assumptions and inner workings of backtesting as a tool for trading.

 As a learning experience, it is not necessary to implement every single aspect of a mature engine.
-The exercise of replicating the results of a simple strategy tested on another backtester will set you apart from other developers.
+Replicating the results of a simple strategy tested on another backtester will set you apart from other developers.